marmotherder/mimir/README.md

 ## Supported Backends

-Currently both Hashicorp Vault and AWS Secrets Manager are supported
+Currently Hashicorp Vault, AWS Secrets Manager, and Azure Key Vault secrets are supported

 ## Running as a Admission Controller